Emilia Favuzzi, PhD

 Ivy Sun (she/her)

-High school student, Summer Intern 2023; Now: undergraduate majoring in Neuroscience at Boston University.
+High school student, Summer Intern 2023; Now: undergraduate student at the University of Michigan.

 What Ivy thinks of her experience in the lab: